Godalming, Surrey> Picture Gallery> Godalming Section> This page

 A selection of photographs and postcards of a Surrey country town

-Hodgsonites, a Charterhouse School Boarding House, about 1906
+Hodgsonites, the First Charterhouse Master's House, about 1906

 Hodgsonites was the first of a number of detached houses, designed for one of the masters to live in and "for the reception of boarders", that were built on Charterhouse Hill away from the main school buildings.
-It was erected in 1874 on Hindhead Road, later Frith Hill Road and now Twycross Road.
+It was erected in 1873/4 on Hindhead Road, later Frith Hill Road and now Twycross Road.
 The architect was Mr. C. V. Hayward of Montagu Street, Russell Square, London and the first master to occupy the property was Reverend James Thomas Hodgson[1].
-It was featured in the Illustrated London News of the day and must have been considered to be of architectural importance[1].
-Several more masters' houses were to be built along the ridge of the hill [2], each owned by the master who took the risk to erect it[3].
+A "rearing supper" was held in January 1874 at the Little George Inn to celebrate the successful erection of the boarding house.
+A Bermonsdsey builder, Mr. C. King, entertained his workmen and presided over the event [2].
+The house was featured in the Illustrated London News of the day and must have been considered to be of architectural importance[1].
+Several more masters' houses were to be built along the ridge of the hill [3], each owned by the master who took the risk to erect it[4].

 Rev. Hodgson passed away on 3 Sept 1880 at Brighton "of congestion of the lungs"; he was aged 35[4].
 He was succeeded by Rev. Thomas Ethelbert Page, who had founded Pageites, the boarding house directly opposite Hodgsonites on Hindhead Road[5].
 Rev. Page had been the 6th form master since 1873 and after he retired at the end of 1910 he continued to live in Godalming where he served as an alderman and a Justice of the Peace[6].

 The imposing property had extensive sloping grounds, which included a fives court and kitchen gardens.
-The main entrance to Hodgsonites was on Hindhead Road but the garage block was accessed from Sandy Lane, now Charterhouse Road[12].
+We can see the greenhouse in the above early twentieth century image.
+The main entrance to Hodgsonites was on Hindhead Road but the garage block was accessed from Sandy Lane, now Charterhouse Road[15].

-Along with the other five masters' houses on Frith Hill, the land was sold for re-development and the house was demolished in the 1970s when Charterhouse decided to accommodate its pupils within the grounds, funding new boarding houses by selling off this house and other properties.
-There are now two blocks of flats on the adjacent plots of Bodeites and Hodgsonites, accessed from Twycross Road, with houses on the gardens of the lower slopes next to Charterhouse Road.
+The plans went ahead and the land was sold for re-development and the two houses were demolished.
+There are now two blocks of flats on the plots, accessed from Twycross Road and Sellars Hill, with houses on the gardens of the lower slopes next to Charterhouse Road.
 The remnant of the fives court can still be seen in one of the gardens.

 Other Charterhouse "outhouses" built in the 19th century